simonhuwiler/brokJSON_js/README.md

   }]
 }

-// Convert your Josn-Object to BrokJson const brokjson = brok.geo2brok(geojson);
+// Convert your Json-Object to BrokJson const brokjson = brok.geo2brok(geojson);

 // "brokjson" is your BrokJSON as a javascript object